-- Ends on the other side of this when she goes for Odessa Drake, though they both acknowledge it will never work out, right before making out.
+- She ends on the other side of this when she goes for Odessa Drake, though they both acknowledge it will never work out, right before making out.

 - Deadly Dodging: Due to her bad luck powers, her opponents frequently end up tripping or hunting themselves after she dodges their attacks.
 But she's also skilled enough to have this happen on purpose.

 - Deadpan Snarker: She and Spider-Man are a perfect pair when it comes to cracking sarcastic jokes.

 - Deity of Human Origin: In her King In Black crossover, Felicia takes up Doctor Strange's Yggdrasil Staff and imbues herself with its divine power to fight a horde of symbiote-dragons.
 When its avatar suggests making her apotheosis permanent, she almost says yes when it promises her all the treasures of the universe, the power to kill everyone who's ever hurt her, and to bring back the loved ones she's lost.
 She rejects it when it offers her the ability to force all her old lovers to become her personal harem, disgusted and outraged at the thought of forcing anyone to love her.

 - Depending on the Writer: Felicia's morality, her relationship with MJ and how much she truly loves Peter (and how much she cares about his alter ego compared to him) fluctuate from writer to writer.